Monday night is club night

 Thursday is the new ladies club night.
 Typically from 6.30-8.00

-Sandra and Rachel, the secretary, organise a ladies club night.
+Joy, the membership secretary, organises a ladies club night.
 The ladies meet at the club around 6.30pm and play “round robin” format so that everyone gets lots of court time.
 Everyone is welcome whether they are club members or not: costs are £2 for members and £4 for non-members.
-If you want to find out more, express an interest or just have a chat about the standard, get in touch by e-mail in the first instance at the following address: email@example.com
+If you want to find out more, express an interest or just have a chat about the standard, get in touch by e-mail in the first instance at the following address: firstname.lastname@example.org THIS IS NOT WEEKLY AND RUN AD-HOC AT MOMENT.

-The club is currently running internal leagues consisting of two divisions.
-All members of each division play each other over a 2 month period and add the end of the period there will be promotion and relegation between divisions.
+The club is currently running internal leagues consisting of four divisions.
+All members of each division play each other over a 1 month period and add the end of the period there will be promotion and relegation between divisions.
 Members wishing to join the next league period can sign up in the club house or e-mail us.

 Annual scratch club championship